What Causes Appendicitis: Symptoms, Complications and Treatment

 - Rectal exam

-- Blood test to look for signs of infection
+- A blood test to look for signs of infection

 - An ultrasound scan to see if the appendix is swollen